What is dual citizenship?

 If you are a permanent resident but not a Canadian citizen, ask the embassy of your country of citizenship about its rules before applying for Canadian citizenship.

-For more information about dual citizenship and important things you need to know, see the Foreign Affairs, Trade and Development Canada brochure Dual Citizenship.
+For more information about dual citizenship and important things you need to know, visit the page on: Travelling as a dual citizen.

 Answers others found useful